Friends with benefits: Cultural perspectives

+Norwegian women engaged in a FWBR to satisfy their physical and sexual desires, gain more experimental sexual experiences, or because they had no relationship responsibilities to the other person.
+The rules of their FWBRs primarily lacked explicitness, but the ones that did involved issues of public displays of affection and sexual exclusivity.

+LGBTQ+ perspectives

+While research is fairly limited when it comes to hearing LGBTQ+ perspectives on FWBRs, a recent 2024 study found that young LGBTQ+ college students may search for emotional closeness through the intimacy involved in hook-ups or FWBRs or wish to end up in fully committed romantic relationships through these interactions.
+They have also expressed using hook-ups to develop into FWBRs and are motivated to be in friends with benefits relationships to satisfy their physical and sexual needs.
+Some link their reasoning to using FWBRs due to their belief that the longevity of a previous relationship enables growth over time in sexual interactions.
+Along with that, gay men were found to be more likely to participate in hook-ups or booty calls whereas lesbian women were more likely to engage in a FWB relationship, however future studies would be needed to further confirm these results.

 Theories

 Affection exchange theory

-Affection exchange theory states "individuals need to give and receive affection in order to survive and procreate."
-When individuals are not a part of healthy relationships that allow them to show affection without question, then they have less anxiety in relationships.
-Although some FWB relationships can withhold affection, some FWB relationships can give individuals the opportunity to receive affection even if they are not in a committed relationship.
-Post sex communication like pillow talk, cuddling, and kissing can have positive outcomes.
-When this does not happen, individuals can harbor hostility.
-Research shows that relationships that do not have healthy communication post sex (like some FWB relationships) can experience attachment avoidance due to lack of affectionate communication.
+Affection exchange theory asserts that "individuals need to give and receive affection in order to survive and procreate".
+When individuals are a part of healthy relationships that allow them to show affection without question, they have less anxiety in other, more involved relationships.
+Some FWB relationships can withhold affection, whereas other FWB relationships can provide the opportunity for participants to give and receive affection, even though they may only see their relationship as "low-maintenance": Post-sex communication like pillow talk, cuddling, and kissing can have positive outcomes.
+When this affection does not happen, but is desired, individuals who desire affection and who are aware of a partner's longing for it can both harbor hostility.

+Research shows that relationships (like some FWB relationships) that do not include healthy post-sex engagement can experience attachment avoidance due to lack of affectionate communication.
 In order for individuals to feel sexual satisfaction, it is important to understand the attachment needs of the parties involved in the sexual relationship.

 Self-determination theory

-Stein et al. claim that part of the allure of friends with benefits relationships ties into self-determination theory (SDT) (pp. 318).
+Stein et al. (2019) claim that part of the allure of friends with benefits relationships ties into self-determination theory (SDT).
 SDT delves into the human need to continuously search for new challenges.
-FWB relationships attract so many people because of the allure of the easy going non-committal relationship.
-The root of SDT is the need to have goals that are either approach focused, or avoidance focused.
-Approach focused goals are centered on what an individual can gain from a relationship, in a FWB situation this can be sex.
-Avoidance focused goals look at failures that can be avoided.
-In the case of FWB relationships, an individual can avoid a romantic relationship ending with a negative outcome.
+So many people find FWB relationships attractive because of the allure of the easy-going non-committal relationship.

+The root of SDT is the need to have goals that are either approach focused or avoidance focused.
+Approach-focused goals are centered on what an individual can gain from a relationship – in a FWB situation this necessarily includes sex.
+Avoidance-focused goals look at failures that can be avoided.
+In the case of FWB relationships, an individual can avoid a romantic relationship with a negative ending.